kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Reorganizing sql logging -- digression
 ----------

 While I was reorganizing my tmp.sql_log table, I dropped the idea of using `RANGE`.
 You can drop a table or a partition very fast, that's true, but you can truncate a table just as fast.
 That's even better.
 You don't have to create a new partition regularly.
+You just recycle the partitions you have.

 You may have noticed that I have called the database `tmp` here explicitly.
 The reason is that I don't want to replicate stuff I deposit there: